 tl;dr; (too long, didn't read)

-Komodo ecosystem blockchain projects can already deploy Crypto Conditions (CC) for extending consensus and developing smart contracts.
-One smart contract is the Assets Crypto Condition and it can be used for issuing STOs.
-Mainnet community projects (TT#8) using Crypto Conditions are KMDICE, a mineable dice rolling game & Verus Coin a friendly Komodo fork who used CC to solve the Nothing@Stake problem with PoS chains.
+Komodo ecosystem blockchain projects can already deploy Custom Consensus (CC) modules for extending blockchain consensus rules and developing decentralized applications.
+One particularly useful module is the Assets CC module, which can be used for issuing STOs.
+The mainnet community projects (TT#8) using CC modules are KMDICE, a mineable dice rolling game, and Verus Coin, a friendly Komodo fork who used CC to solve the [email protected] problem for PoS chains.

-One of the upcoming reference contracts shipped with Komodo is an asset tokenization contract – token creation and on-chain DEX.
+One of the upcoming reference CC modules shipped with Komodo is an asset tokenization module, enabling token creation and on-chain DEX.
 These capabilities are available to all independent blockchain projects using Komodo technology.

-The dev team has been quietly working on a token storage wallet and here is an early screenshot of the cross platform working prototype.
+The Komodo Dev Team has been quietly working on a token storage wallet and here is an early screenshot of the cross platform working prototype.

-What happens when you can issue tokens backed by assets and integrate another Crypto Condition into the workflow?
+What happens when you can issue tokens backed by assets and integrate another Custom Consensus framework into the workflow?

-If using the Gateway Crypto Condition, it will easily enable the tokenization of other Cryptocurrencies for trading.
-For every blockchain project.
+If using the Gateway custom consensus module, it will easily enable the tokenization of other cryptocurrencies for trading for every blockchain project.
 Integrated into your own blockchain.
 For trading and transactions.

 Know Your Customer - KYC?